 Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time the day before the cut-off date or meeting date.
+Eastern Time on May 18, 2022.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.

-During The Meeting - Go to www.virtualshareholdermeeting.com/LEA2021
+During The Meeting - Go to www.virtualshareholdermeeting.com/LEA2022